b1ue64/Mobile-Privacy-Tips/README.md

 ⚠️ **Disclaimer:** This will not give you 100% anonymity.
 Your ISP can still see you your data packages <br/> if you want 100% anonymity use a VPN or The Tor relay.
 This guide will only help with the tracking that you leave on websites.<br/>
-Sorry iOS I can't help you
+Sorry iOS I can't help you.

 --------------
 ## Tips for people